How to Deduct Moving Expenses From Your Taxes

 Understanding Eligibility for Moving Expense Deduction

 To ensure you can write off moving expenses from your taxes, it's important to understand the IRS's eligibility standards for moving expense deduction.
 The reason for your relocation is an important consideration.
-To qualify, the move must be directly tied to the start of a new job or the continuation of an existing job at a new location.
-The IRS requires that the distance between your new job location and your prior home be at least 50 miles greater than the distance between your old job location and your former home.
+To qualify, the move must be directly tied to starting a new job or continuing an existing job at a new location.
+The IRS requires that the distance between your new job location and your prior home be at least 50 miles greater than between your old job location and your former home.
 In addition, you must work full-time in the general area of your new position for at least 39 weeks during the first 12 months after the move.

 Let's break this down to understand what it means: